Skip to main content

 curl https://cursor.com/install -fsS | bash

-After installing, run cursor-agent login to authenticate.
+Once it's installed, run cursor-agent login to authenticate.

 Kiro